finos/FDC3/docs/api/spec.md

 }
 ```

-or to raise an unspecified Intent for a specific context, where the user will select an intent from a resolver dialog:
+or to raise an unspecified Intent for a specific context, where the user may select an intent from a resolver dialog:
 ```js
 try {
     const result = await fdc3.raiseIntentForContext(context);